top of page

 Think Like a Coder

 Take on fun coding challenges and learn how to break problems into steps.
-You’ll practice sorting, searching, and trying out recursion—a neat trick where functions call themselves!
+You’ll practice sorting, graph searching, and trying out recursion—a neat trick where functions call themselves!

 You’ll be able to: